 Wing manages a global team of talented virtual assistants.
 Each Wing assistant undergoes four to six weeks of training which includes introductions to commonly used software tools as well as schedule management and phone etiquette.
 Operations managers at Wing oversee teams of remote assistants, so a replacement assistant can easily substitute for your dedicated assistant in the event of a life event of change in personnel.

-Use Managed VA Service to Hire Quickly
+Use a Managed Service to Hire Quickly and Efficiently

 VAs can add a lot to your business in terms of efficiency, but make sure you are conducting your search for candidates in an efficient way too.
 Rather than doing all of the legwork yourself, why not hire a managed service with expertise in placing qualified VAs who can contribute meaningfully right away?